dallo7/compareNemo-MistralVsLlama/README.md

 Users can input text, receive inferences from both models, and provide feedback to help improve their performance.

-## TasK
+## Task

 * **Extract email signature from an email address**

-Check out how the Demo works here‼️ https://comparenemo-mistralvsllama-1.onrender.com/
+* Check out how the Demo works here‼️ https://comparenemo-mistralvsllama-1.onrender.com/

 ## Sample Input